-The building was renamed the Shark Rock Commerce Center and is now home to the Astoria Co-operative and Providence Medical Group.
+The building was renamed the Shark Rock Commerce Center and is now home to the Providence Medical Group.
 The name stems from the building's construction history.
 Survivors of a shipwreck in 1846 carved their names and the ship's title, Shark, in a rock.
 The rock was rediscovered in 1953, about 100 feet from the sidewalk while fill was being prepared for Lovell-McCall's new building.
 The historic rock is now on display in the Columbia River Maritime Museum.

 In 2008 Paul Caruana and a business partner purchased the Hotel Julian - a four story brick building on the banks of the Willamette River in Corvallis, Oregon.
 The Hotel Julian boasted 100 guest rooms and a banquet room that seated 300 guests.
 The hotel opened to the public on January 16, 1911 and was erected by Senator Julian N. McFadden of